terraphim/terraphim.ai/content/_index.md

 # Why "Terraphim"?

-I was inspired by the Relict series of science fiction by Vasiliy Golovachev, where Terraphim is artificial intelligence living inside the space suite (part of an exocortex).
+Alex Mikhalev was inspired by the Relict series of science fiction by Vasiliy Golovachev, where Terraphim is artificial intelligence living inside the space suite (part of an exocortex).

 # Activated by